ellaism/community-pool/README.md

 Chris

-Teams Minerpool.net / Pirl / Ellaism
+Teams Minerpool.net / Pirl.io / Ellaism.com

 P.S.:
 Please keep in mind, that beeing a good pool operator is a full time job with supporting the miners, supporting the pool, solving problems, keeping the security, and so on.